How the Stop it Now! Helpline works

 Increased caller demand

 Since the Helpline was established in 2002 callers have increased year on year.
-The chart opposite demonstrates in financial years how many calls we have recieved and shows the increase in demand we have experienced.
+The graph shows the calls and callers we have engaged with over the years and shows the increase in demand we have experienced.
 Our experienced operators have been able, and continue to offer information and advice to a range of people calling with issues surrounding child sexual abuse including:- abusers and potential abusers; adults concerned about another adult, child or young person; adults concerned about a child who may have been abused; professionals and adult survivors.